haskell/core-libraries-committee/PROPOSALS.md

     * all changes to `base` package slated for future release should land in GHC `master` before the next major release branch is forked (also see [GHC wiki on major releases](https://gitlab.haskell.org/ghc/ghc/-/wikis/GHC-status#1-major-releases))
       - backports are usually reserved for security or packaging matters

-Make sure the proposal is merged in a reasonable timeframe.
-The CLC reserves the right to consider a proposal as ![abandoned][label:abandoned] if it has not been merged within a year since approval (this nullifies the vote).
+If your proposal is a "multi-phase proposal" with multiple implementation and deprecation steps, make sure to precisely define when each step is supposed to take place.

+### A note on stale proposals

+The CLC can revoke its approval for a proposal if an **"activity"** has been overdue for over a year.
+The revocation request, which explains what has changed with the passage of time to justify the review, can be initiated by the chair.
+If no CLC member vetos the request, then it automatically passes.

+**"Activity"** is defined as a successfully carried out implementation step, e.g.

+- for a simple proposal: whether it has been merged
+- for a multi-phase proposal: whether the next step has been carried out as planned

 ## The "when"